KalyanKumarBhogi/Virat_Kohli_Performance_Analysis/README.md

 ![image](https://github.com/KalyanKumarBhogi/Virat_Kohli_Performance_Analysis/assets/144279085/afbbb1ed-1680-4e3a-81e0-3a1b26969342)

-# Conclusion:
 **There is no strong linear relationship here.
-It means Virat Kohli likes playing fours more than sixes.
+It means Virat Kohli likes playing fours more than sixes.**